draeger-lab/refinegems/docs/source/usage.rst

 via command line/terminal
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The main functionalities of refineGEMs can be accessed directly from the command line after a successfull installation.
+The main functionalities of refineGEMs can be accessed directly from the command line after a successful installation.

 For more information, call the following in your command line or terminal: